-FLASHBULB MEMORIES - WHERE WERE YOU THEN?
+FLASHBULB MEMORIES-WHERE WERE YOU THEN?

 Do you remember where you were when an important event occurred?
-Can you remember who you were with?
-Then you may have what is called a 'flashbulb memory'.
-In 1977, two psychologists, Roger Brown and James Kulick, used the term 'flashbulb memories' to talk about people's recollections of the John F. Kennedy assassination.
-They suggested that, like a camera's flashbulb, when a truly shocking event happens, the brain 'takes a picture' of the moment when you learn about the event.
-This enables us to remember, sometimes in great detail, events of an emotional significance to us.
+Can you remember whom you were with?
+Then you may have what is called a "flashbulb memory."
+In 1977, two psychologists, Roger Brown and James Kulick, used the term "flashbulb memories" to talk about people's recollections of the John F. Kennedy assassination.
+They suggested that, like a camera's flashbulb, when a truly shocking event happens, the brain "takes a picture" of the moment when you learn about the event.
+This enables us to remember, sometimes in great detail, events of emotional significance to us.
 Tune in to Radio 6 Real Lives and listen to some of the stories.

-TASK 3.
-Listen again.
-Answer the questions
+B Listen to the stories.
+Match pictures A-D with speakers 1-4.

+C Listen again and answer the questions.

-1. Who was angry about not getting to a meeting on time?
-2. Who watched the news on a black and white tv?
-3. Who got up to make everyone coffee?
-4. Who were trying to talk on their mobile phones?
-5. Who thought that maybe what they remembered was just a dream?
-6. Who wanted peace for everyone?
+1 Who was angry about not getting to a meeting on time? \\\\\

+2 Who watched the news on a black and white television? \\\\\

+3 Who got up to make everyone coffee? \\\\\

+4 Who were trying to talk on their cell phones? \\\\\

+5 Who thought that maybe what they remembered was just a dream? \\\\\

+6 Who wanted peace for everyone? \\\\\